Orthodox Wedding Sacrament

 Rice ThrowingThrowing rice is a time-honored tradition meant to shower the new couple with prosperity, fertility and, of course, good fortune.
 Oats, grains and dried corn were also used before rice rose to the top as the preferred symbolic sprinkle.
 In Greece, even today, rice throwing is an integral part of the wedding ceremony.
 It takes place during the dance of Isaiah.

 In the USA, rice throwing usually transpired when the couple exited the church.
 Recently, wedding meddlers have cautioned against throwing rice because it was rumored to harm birds who swoop down and eat it once the crowd has left.
 As other information shows, rice does pose a unique danger to birds but may hurt people.
 It is also not fun to clean up which is likely the real reason rice is banned at many churches and weddings.
-Always check with your parish if rice throwing is allowed.
+Always check with your parish rules regarding rice throwing before providing rice to wedding attendees.

 Other options instead of rice include, the throwing of rose petals, bubbles, and pom poms.